msancheza/xctopus-core/README.md

 ### Project Status

-Xctopus is currently an evolving research prototype—experimental, under active development, and open to collaboration.
+⚠️ **Alpha / Experimental** — Xctopus is currently an evolving research prototype.
+The framework is experimental, under active development, and APIs may change.
+Use with caution in production environments.
+Contributions and feedback are welcome as the system continues to grow.

 ---